Works with standard road hubs (100mm front spacing, 130/131mm rear spacing)

 45g per pair, saves over 100g compared to standard skewers

 Torque spec for skewers is typically set by the hub manufacturer.
 6 Nm is usually safe, but be sure to consult your hub manufacturer, and check torque periodically between rides.
-Also, the wrench hole is relatively shallow, so ensure you are pushing into the bolt as you torque, to avoid cam out.

 The humble skewer is one of the most overlooked components on the market.
 This simple device, tasked with keeping your wheels in their fork dropouts, is often an afterthought for bicycle makers, wheel manufacturers, and consumers alike.
 And yet, they are ripe for aerodynamic improvement.
 Standard quick-release skewers expose a large amount of frontal area to the wind, creating drag and costing time.